 CHV 2O4 Civics (Half Credit – Compulsory)

 In Civics, students look at what it means to be an “active citizen” at the global, national, provincial, municipal and individual level.
 Students learn about how decision-making bodies work at each of these levels and what power they have at each of these levels to change things.
-Global, national, and provincial issues are examined through the use of films and texts on relevant topics.
+Global, national, and provincial issues are examined.
 Current municipal issues are researched during the biking unit where students bike to different municipal areas (e.g., different neighbourhoods and City Hall) to learn about an issues that are then discussed during debates on topics.
-Small groups of CELP students get a chance to be active citizens at an individual level when they plan and implement an “active citizenship” day to give back to the community by volunteering at a local organization.

 PAD 2O4 Outdoor Activities (Health and Physical Education)